SMcNeil87/Portfolio/README.md

 **GRUB rescue prompt on first Ubuntu boot attempt** Expected the Ubuntu installer menu, got a `Welcome to GRUB!` prompt with a flashing cursor.
 The issue was booting in legacy mode instead of UEFI.
 Rebooted, selected the UEFI-prefixed USB entry in the Supermicro boot menu, and the installer loaded normally.

+**Missing DHCP Option 003 Router caused domain clients to receive IP and DNS assignments correctly but no default gateway, resulting in loss of internet connectivity.
+Fixed by configuring Option 003 via DHCP Manager Scope Options

 -----

 ## Skills This Lab Covers